 What do I need to wear to class?

 Please wear comfortable clothing in which you can move freely, but nothing too baggy (something you may wear for a workout).
 For Pilates, please avoid clothing that has zippers, especially on the backside of your shirt or pants – it can be uncomfortable, as many of the exercises require you to lie on your back.

-During the pandemic, I’m suggesting that you avoid going barefoot.
-While in jazz class I don’t require you to wear jazz shoes, you may want to wear some form of dance shoe or socks that aren’t too slippery on the wood floor.
+For jazz class, jazz shoes are recommended, but not required.
+You may want to wear some form of dance shoe or socks that aren’t too slippery on the wood floor, or go barefoot.